- About Fotoprint

-- Hi res colour accurate ink jet proofs
+- Online PDF proofs or hi-res colour accurate ink jet proofs for viewing in person

 - Environmentally friendly printing using soya based inks and chain of custody forestry certified papers

 - Fast turnaround

 - Ongoing, always available

 The printing is high resolution, full colour, printed two sides on chain of custody forestry certified stocks using waterless inks.
-The cards are printed on Canadian manufactured Kalima 12pt semi gloss coated cover.
-The brochures are printed on 80lb satin coated book and include any standard 2 or 3 panel fold.
-Important: Please let us know if these are going to be mailed in unaddressed mail postal walks.
-For a small additional cost, we can bundle them in 100's to meet Canada Post regulations.
+The rack cards are printed on Canadian manufactured Kalima 12pt semi gloss coated cover.
+The brochures are printed on 80lb or 100lb satin coated book and include any standard 2 or 3 panel fold.
+If you are supplying a file for us to print from, here is an important benefit, for peace of mind and no extra charge.